M-Hassan-Raza/PistonPry/README.md

 - Automatically extract all links within the selected region
 - Simple and intuitive user interface
 - Works on any webpage with active tab permissions
+- Copy all extracted links to clipboard with one click
+- Filter links by domain or text content
+- Filter to show only valid links
+- Track total number of extracted/filtered links
+- Modern, clean results page design

 ## Installation